verbb/formie/docs/fields/dropdown.md

 If you only provide one value on a line, Formie uses it for both the label and value.

+## Option Sources

+Instead of copying a long predefined or integration list into the static options table, set **Options** to **Predefined** or **Integration**.
+Formie resolves the list at render time and stores the selected label with the submission value.

+See [Option Sources](/fields/option-sources) for predefined lists, Mailchimp groups, CRM picklists, template mode, converting to static options, and validation behaviour.

 ## Option availability

 Use the row menu on an option to set its **availability**: